developmentseed/tile-benchmarking/profiling/README.md

 ## titiler-xarray

-The `titiler-xarray` directory contains scripts for generating test data for profiling titiler-xarray.
+The `cmip6-reference` directory contains the `generate-cmip6-kerchunk.py` script for generating test data for profiling titiler-xarray.

 ## Profiling